![]() List of abbreviations |

 They may have a length of

 over 100 µm.
-The myelin
+The

-cell membrane of a Schwann cell.
+membrane of a Schwann cell.
 The outer

 mesaxon (Terminologia histologica: Mesaxon externum) is the connection